8r14z/coding-interview-prep/README.md

 Big Theta is θ(x<sup>2</sup>) and lower bound is x<sup>2</sup>, upper bound is 1.2x<sup>2</sup> as 1.2 > 1.1 and 1.1 x<sup>2</sup> is dominant factor g(x)

+In most cases, Big Theta and Big O are using interchangably, most of the time we talking about Big O in engineering industry, it's the tighest bound of the algorithm and usually it means the same thing as Big Theta in academic.

 **A peak in 1-D array**
 A peak is the number that larger than or equal the number in index-1 and index+1 -> Binary search, to find a peak.
 If mid < left, go(a[0:left]), else if mid < right, go(a[mid+1, n]), else return mid